 Unlike other cichlid species from Africa, the duties of egg care and fry raising are split evenly between the two very attentive parents.
 The young fish are cared for even when they are well able to go out on their own.
 Sometimes the family will stay together until the fry are almost ready to reach sexual maturity.

 A cichlid lover will get great pleasure out of the Jewel Fish, especially when a well-matched pair devotes themselves unreservedly to caring for their brood.
 For months, they may be observed guiding their offspring around the tank, showing off their splendid coloring during the entire process.

-Water Conditions: The Jewel fish is not particularly choosy about Ph or hardness within reason, since they are flood plain dwellers in nature.
-However, these fish must be provided an efficient filter system, to ensure clear water at all times.
-It is also important to maintain a steady temperature from 78 degrees Fahrenheit to 81 degrees Fahrenheit for breeding to take place.
+Water Conditions: The Jewel fish is not particularly choosy about pH or hardness within reason, since they are flood-plain dwellers in nature.
+However, these fish must be provided an efficient filter system, to ensure clear and clean water at all times.
+It is also important to maintain a steady temperature from 78 to 81 degrees Fahrenheit for breeding to take place.

 03 of 04

-Tank size: Recommended tank size is 30” X 15” X 15” This may seem like overkill, but with up to 200 surviving fry, the space is needed for fry rearing.
+Tank size: Recommended tank size of 30” X 15” X 15” or 29 gallons.
+This may seem like overkill, but with up to 200 surviving fry, the space is needed for fry rearing.

-Hardness: 120 – 150 p.p.m. is ideal, but they are a relatively forgiving species so close is good enough.
+Hardness: 120 – 150 ppm (mg/L) is ideal, but they are a relatively forgiving species so close is good enough.